 zz command is an alias of the fasd command-line tool that offers quick access to files and directories in Linux.
 It is used to quickly and interactively cd into a previously accessed directory by selecting the directory number from the first field as follows.

 In this article, you have reviewed A to Z of Linux commands.
-As we mentioned before, there are a countless number of commands in Linux.
+The Linux command line is a text interface to your computer.
+As we mentioned before, there are countless number commands in Linux.
 The list is possibly longer than we can offer.
 In case you are interested in reading more about Linux commands, have a look at our articles on Linux Server Monitoring Commands AND if you are a get started user, find your suitable article on 10 useful Linux command Line tricks for Newbies.